Our Pastoral Lead

 The role of the Pastoral Leader

-Mr Mackness works within school to help children and families with any difficulties they may be experiencing.
-He is available to listen, offer support and practical advice.
+Carmen Segade-Vieito works within school to help children and families with any difficulties they may be experiencing.
+She is available to listen, offer support and practical advice.
 For more detailed information about the role of the Pastoral Leader, please click here

 Early Help